Life, and recovery, are multi-leveled dynamics. There

 compulsive behavior as a way of stuffing the fear.

 This is the essence of the dysfunction.
-We live our life reacting
+We live our life

-unlovable and unworthy.
+where we feel unlovable and unworthy.

-We are afraid of our own emotions - of all the repressed feelings and
+We are afraid of our own emotions - of all the repressed feelings

-of our fear of our own pain and anger.
+we are afraid of our fear of our own pain and anger.

 In order to start finding some balance in recovery, it is important